michalmonday/xohw23-121/ESP32-3248S035C_display_board/src/TFT_eSPI_User_Setup_backup/README.md

-This folder contains the User_Setup.h file that is specific to ESP32-3248S035C ("C" at the end stands for capacitive touch, as opposed to "R" for resistive touch) display/board like this: https://www.aliexpress.com/item/1005004632953455.html
+The TFT_eSPI_User_Setup_backup folder contains the User_Setup.h file that is specific to ESP32-3248S035C ("C" at the end stands for capacitive touch, as opposed to "R" for resistive touch) display/board like this: https://www.aliexpress.com/item/1005004632953455.html

 After installing TFT_eSPI library in Arduino IDE, copy the User_Setup.h file from this folder to the TFT_eSPI library folder (usually C:/Users/username/Documents/Arduino/libraries/TFT_eSPI/).